 Evaluating Be Mindful on a non-clinical sample

-A research study using a randomized waitlist control trial design, conducted by the University of Surrey, School of Psychology evaluated the effect of our Be Mindful course on depression, anxiety and perceived stress.
-Results showed that participants who completed the online mindfulness course reported significantly lower levels of perceived stress, depression and anxiety.
-Be Mindful course completers enjoyed a 63% decrease in depression, a 58% reduction in anxiety and a 40% reduction in perceived stress, and these effects were maintained at the 3- & 6-month follow-up.
+A research study using a randomized waitlist control trial design, conducted by the University of Surrey, School of Psychology evaluated the effect of the Be Mindful digital program on depression, anxiety and perceived stress.
+Results showed that participants who completed the digital program reported significantly lower levels of perceived stress, depression and anxiety.
+Be Mindful program completers enjoyed a 63% decrease in depression, a 58% reduction in anxiety and a 40% reduction in perceived stress, and these effects were maintained at the 3- & 6-month follow-up.

 63%